ganba/infometrics/README.md

 <!-- badges: end -->

-The goal of the infometrics package is to provide tools for estimation, statistical inference of Linear Inverse Models with Noise, General Linear Models with Noise, Matrix Balancing (Markov) Models, Multinomial, Conditional and Mixed Choice Discrete Choice Models using the infometrics framework.
+The goal of the infometrics package is to provide tools for estimation, statistical inference of the Linear Inverse Models with Noise, the General Linear Models (GLM) with Noise, Matrix Balancing (Markov) Models, Multinomial, Conditional and Mixed Choice Discrete Choice Models using the infometrics framework.

 ## Installation